boustrophedon/extrasafe/README.md

 As mentioned above, you should continue to use Linux Security Modules like AppArmor and SELinux!
 Not every program will be using extrasafe.

 In the same way, from the perspective of a developer, there's no guarantee that the person running your code is using them.
 When there's a bug in your open-source code running on thousands of machines outside of your control, it's much nicer to know that it's not easily exploitable and can be fixed at your leisure, rather than having to coordinate a massive patch-and-upgrade effort to secure the systems.

-## Landlock

-[Landlock](https://landlock.io/) is a new LSM that [exposes an ABI via new syscalls](https://www.kernel.org/doc/html/latest/userspace-api/landlock.html) for userland developers to use, which mitigates the issues described above with regards to filtering on specific filesystem paths.

-However, it's very new so older systems very likely don't have access to it, and it also only currently supports filesystem-related functionality.

-It does seem to be the way forward in the future.

 # Development